abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Extended Information

-Response objects may include extended information, for example properties that are not able to be updated.
+Response objects may include extended information, for example information about properties that are not able to be updated.
 This information is represented as an annotation applied to [a specific property](#extended-property-information) of the JSON response or an [entire JSON object](#extended-object-information).

 ###### Extended Object Information